justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 ### Basic Pattern of Many Small Passes

+To make Cyclone easier to maintain a separate pass is made for each transformation.
+This allows Cyclone's code to be as simple as possible and minimizes dependencies so there is less chance of changes to one transformation breaking the code for another.

-Most of the transformations follow a similar pattern.
-A single function is used to recursively examine all of the code's AST, examining each piece of code within an expression.
+Most of the transformations follow a similar pattern of recursively examining an expression.
 This is efficient as long as each sub-expression is only visited a single time.

-This is a short example that searches for free variables.
+Here is a short example that searches for free variables.
 The point is not to show exactly what is going on here, but rather to present the pattern used by each of the transformations:

     (define (search exp)
       (cond